Trainer#

 If a validation dataloader

-is provided, the trainer will also save the best model according to the first metric in the list, using the following format:save_path/yyyy-mm-dd_hh-mm-ss/ckp_best.pth.tar
+eval_dataloaderis provided, the trainer will also save the best model according to the first metric in the list, using the following format:save_path/yyyy-mm-dd_hh-mm-ss/ckp_best.pth.tar.
+The user can modify the strategy for saving the best model by overriding thedeepinv.Trainer.save_best_model()method.
+The best model can be also loaded using thedeepinv.Trainer.load_best_model()method.

 - Physics Generators: